flrowo/escola-idiomas/README.md

 # escola-idiomas
-college cloud computing homework, express website using ibm-watson and image recognition api
+college cloud computing homework, node.js with express application using image recognition, translator, and watson assistant from ibm cloud services
+disclaimer: some variables in portuguese...

 it isn't working now (31/8)
 you need to create the file API_KEYs.js with your api keys like this: